 Because of their frequency and relatively simple behavior, location nouns can and should be taught at an early stage in the teaching of Basque.
 They can, in fact, be treated as soon as the nominal declension has been fully covered, well before any part of the verbal system has been introduced.
-Although there is no compelling need to do so, in my own teaching practice location nouns receive full attention before even personal, possessive of demonstrative pronouns have been touched upon.
+Although there is no compelling need to do so, in my own teaching practice location nouns receive full attention before even personal, possessive or demonstrative pronouns have been touched upon.

-This habit has resulted in the absence from my presentation of such common examples as nire aurrean 'before me', zure atzetik 'after you', haren ondoan 'near him', and so on.
-There is no harm in this, however, since other examples, like amaren aurrean 'before mother', neskatxaren atzetik 'after the girl', zezenaren ondoan 'near the bull', will do just as well1.
+This habit has resulted in the absence from my presentation of such common examples as nire aurrean "before me", zure atzetik "after you", haren ondoan "near him", and so on.
+There is no harm in this, however, since other examples, like amaren aurrean "before mother", neskatxaren atzetik "after the girl", zezenaren ondoan "near the bull", will do just as well.1

-A more serious drawback to the early introduction of location nouns would appear to be found in the observation that such interesting sentence constructions as Miren jarri zitzaidan aurrean 'Mary put herself in front of me' or Norbait aldamenean eseri zitzaion cannot be analyzed yet at this point.
+A more serious drawback to the early introduction of location nouns would appear to be found in the observation that such interesting sentence constructions as Miren jarri zitzaidan aurrean "Mary put herself in front of me" or Norbait aldamenean eseri zitzaion cannot be analyzed yet at this point.
 These, however, are instances of the so-called possessive dative, and, as such, are more properly taken up in a section devoted to the syntactic behavior of dative verb forms, part and parcel of a general analysis of the morphosyntax of the Basque verb.
 Accordingly, in the present context a discussion of such constructions has been omitted without regret.